apexpl/router/Readme.md

 # Apex Router

 Light weight, easy to understand and use HTTP router that also comes fully and optionally integrated with the [Syrus template engine](https://github.com/apexpl/syrus/), essentially turning it into a cool little micro framework.
-Not meant for leavy lifting, but excellent if you just need something well structured up and running quickly.
+Not meant for heavy lifting, but excellent if you just need something well structured up and running quickly.
 Supports the following:

 * Simplistic YAML file to define routes which supports partial and full matching paths, dynamic path parameters, and multiple hostnames.
 * Fully supports PSR15 and PSR7, and uses middleware classes for forwarding of all HTTP requests.